snufflyyy/chip8-emulator/README.md

 -----------------
 ```

-This emulator follows in the foot steps of many others like it and uses the left half of your keyboard as a replacement, which looks like this:
+This emulator follows in the foot steps of many other emulators like it and uses the left half of your keyboard as a replacement, which looks like this:

 ```
 -----------------